MeSeKa/MeSeKa/README.md

 - 🌱 I’m currently studying Computer Engineering at FSMVU.
 - 💞️ I’m looking to collaborate on Unity Game Projects.
 - 📫 My mail adress: mehmedsefakaratas@gmail.com
-- 👾Here my portfolio website, you should definetely look at it: https://sites.google.com/view/mesekara/home-page
+- 👾 Here is my portfolio website, you should definitely check it out: https://sites.google.com/view/mesekara/home-page

 <!---
 MeSeKa/MeSeKa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.